-- Although the PICOQC, etc., recognized the need to analyze the underlying causes for the items noted in the recommendations for improvements, he went no further than analyzing the direct specific causes, and did not sufficiently understand the necessity of, or the analysis methods for, analyzing the root causes to be found in the quality control and operations management systems; - The audit firm lacked the attitude of seeking improvement throughout all audit engagements; - The audit firm had not established system to effectively monitor the improvement of deficiencies; and - The divisions had insufficient manpower to implement improvement measures correspond to the size of the audit firm.
+Although PICOQC or equivalent recognized the need to analyze the underlying causes for the items noted in the recommendations for improvements, he went no further than analyzing the direct specific causes, and did not sufficiently understand the necessity of, or the analysis methods for, analyzing the root causes to be found in the quality control and operations management systems;

+The audit firm lacked the attitude of seeking improvement throughout all audit engagements;

+The audit firm had not established system to effectively monitor the improvement of deficiencies; and The divisions had insufficient manpower to implement improvement measures correspond to the size of the audit firm.

-Furthermore, in many cases, engagement partners responsible for reviewing audit documentation, EQC reviewers, and persons in charge of periodic inspections completed their work by superficially reviewing audit documentation and filling out checklists as a matter of formality because they did not sufficiently understand the purpose of their own tasks.
-In addition, the audit firm left the acquisition of audit engagement knowledge to the discretion of audit team members themselves instead of proactively maintaining and improving the aptitude and capabilities of the staff.
-Therefore, engagement teams did not sufficiently understand the audit standards and matters required by the standards, including Auditing Standards and the Auditing Standards Statement.
-As a result, in many cases, the same or similar deficiencies that were inherent in individual audit engagements were not identified, nor were operational improvements made in other engagements.
+Furthermore, there were many cases found which engagement partners responsible for reviewing audit documentation, EQC reviewers, and persons in charge of periodic inspections completed their work by superficially reviewing audit documentation and filling out checklists as a matter of formality because they did not sufficiently understand the purpose of their own roles.
+In addition, the audit firm left acquisition of knowledge related to audit to the discretion of audit team members themselves instead of proactively maintaining and improving the aptitude and capabilities of the staff.
+Therefore, engagement teams did not sufficiently understand the level of procedures required under audit standards such as the Audit Standards Statement.
+As a result, there were many cases found which the same or similar deficiencies in individual audit engagements were not found, or operational improvements by the audit firm were not made sufficiently.